Reflecting on our Heritage

 Grateful for Redeemer’s 50th Anniversary Celebration in April 2012, members enjoyed glimpses of our heritage through special events all year long.

 In 2013 Redeemer approved the Leadership Team style of governance, with many active Ministry Teams such as Care Ministry, Missions, and event-oriented teams.
 New Ministry Teams are being developed regularly.
 In the past few years, our compassion and community involvement has found expression in Families Moving Forward, hosting homeless families for a week a few times each year.
 AWANA transitioned to Kid’s Club in 2015, a better fit for our neighborhood children.
 English as a Learned Language Class is offered on Wednesday evenings.
 Redeemer supports our Zanewood Community School with a winter clothing drive and on-site meals for teachers during parent-teacher conferences.
-In 2016 our Sunday classes hour was renamed Education Hour.

 The vision of the founding members remains the same in the hearts of the members today: